backdrop-contrib/google_fonts/README.md

 This module enables you to add Google Fonts to your site using the Google Font API.

-It is a port to BackdropCMS of the Drupal project, version 7.x-2.3.
+It is a port to Backdrop CMS of the Drupal project, version 7.x-2.3.

-This latest release 1.x-2.1.3 of the module for Backdrop CMS adds an administrative setting for the Google Webfonts API Key which is needed for fetching an up-to-date listing of all available Google fonts.
+This latest release 1.x-2.1.3 of this module for Backdrop CMS adds an administrative setting for the Google Webfonts API Key which is needed for fetching an up-to-date listing of all available Google fonts.